 I purchased my last model airplane kit the same day I purchased my first Rock 45.
-I was 13, and at the Sears store at Cumberland Mall.
+I was 13, and I was at the Sears store in Cumberland Mall.
 After paying for my new model plane, I had two dollars and some coins left over.
 I could have gone over to the wonderful Sears candy counter but before I made any decisions, I happened past the stereo and record department.

 The idea that I could actually own the current hits that I was hearing on Casey Kasem’s “American Top 40,” was new to me.
 I could take them home and play them at any time I wanted and not have to wait for their rotation on my radio.
 I selected two 45’s, which also happened to be my two favorite current hits which were “Enjoy Yourself” by The Jacksons and “Car Wash” by Rose Royce.
 I paid the cashier at the record department register and she placed them into a colorful Sears Record Department bag.

 Sears and Roebuck was founded in 1892 by Richard Warren Sears and Alvah Curtis Roebuck.
 The pair began their business selling gold watches and jewelry as the A. C. Roebuck Watch Company, and by the following year the company became known as Sears, Roebuck and Co. offering a diversified array of products through their famous mail-order catalog.
 They opened their first brick and mortar store in 1925, and by the 1970’s they were a major anchor store in most American shopping malls.

 During the peak years of the vinyl record industry, the Sears record department’s inventory was stocked by what were known as rack jobbers.
 These were not employees of Sears, but the staff of independent vendors who had the task of keeping multiple department stores, five and dimes, drug stores, and other various retail outlets stocked with whatever amounts of music (and music accessories) they wanted to sell.